RichardDooling/Law_and_Literature/Preamble/Preamble_Declaration_Notes.md

 > a decent respect to the opinions of mankind requires
 > that they should declare the causes which impel them to the separation.

 Who is speaking?
 Whose voice is it?
 Is it a person's voice?
 A committee's voice?
 No, it is the unanimous voice of the "thirteen United States" and their people.

 Who is the audience?
 Britain?
 The citizens of the United States?
 Talking out loud to themselves?
 No. The audience is UNIVERSAL.
 No less than mankind itself.
 Not located in space or time.
 This “voice purports to know about “the course of human events” and to discern what “becomes necessary.”
 The voice speaks to 18th Century assumptions about the universal character of human nature and experience.

-Voice is removed from passion and particular circumstances and is therefore almost mild.
+The voice is removed from passion and particular circumstances and is therefore almost mild.
 As one commentator (Stuart Tave) put it: the “diction is as little violent as it can be.”

 *Dissolve the bands*---not burst asunder the hoops of steel.
 Not throwing off the chains of tyranny, not shattering the manacles of